luke-griggs/insider_trading/apps/briefs/reportV5.md

 **Detailed Instructions for JSON Fields:**

-*   **`executiveSummary`**: Provide a 2-4 sentence concise summary highlighting the most critical developments, key conflicts, and overall assessment from the articles.
+*   **`executiveSummary`**: Provide a 2-4 sentence concise summary highlighting the most critical financial developments, key market impacts, and overall assessment from the articles.
 This should be suitable for a quick read in a daily brief.
-*   **`storyStatus`**: Assess the current state of the story's development based *only* on the information in the articles.
+*   **`storyStatus`**: Assess the current state of the market story's development based *only* on the information in the articles.
 Use one of: 'Developing', 'Escalating', 'De-escalating', 'Concluding', 'Static'.
-*   **`timeline`**: List key events in chronological order.
+*   **`timeline`**: List key financial events in chronological order.
-    *   `description`: Keep descriptions brief and factual.
+    *   `description`: Keep descriptions brief and factual, including relevant market data/numbers where available.
-    *   `importance`: Assess the event's importance to understanding the overall narrative (High/Medium/Low).
-High importance implies the event is central to the story's development or outcome.
+    *   `importance`: Assess the event's importance to understanding the overall market narrative (High/Medium/Low).
+High importance implies the event is central to the market development or outcome.
-*   **`signalStrength`**: Assess the overall reliability of the reporting *in this cluster*.
+*   **`signalStrength`**: Assess the overall reliability of the financial reporting *in this cluster*.
     *   `assessment`: Use a qualitative term: 'Very High', 'High', 'Moderate', 'Low', 'Very Low'.
-    *   `reasoning`: Justify the assessment based on source corroboration (how many sources report the same core facts?), source quality/reliability (mix of reputable vs. biased sources?), presence of official statements, and degree of conflicting information on core facts.
+    *   `reasoning`: Justify the assessment based on source corroboration (how many sources report the same core facts?), source quality/reliability (mix of reputable vs. biased financial sources?), presence of official statements, and degree of conflicting information on core facts.
-*   **`undisputedKeyFacts`**: List core factual points that are corroborated across multiple, generally reliable sources within the cluster.
-Avoid claims made only by highly biased sources unless corroborated.
+*   **`undisputedKeyFacts`**: List core factual points that are corroborated across multiple, generally reliable financial sources within the cluster.
+Include specific numbers, data points and financial metrics where available.
-*   **`keyEntities`**: Identify the main actors.
+*   **`keyEntities`**: Identify the main financial actors.
-    *   `list`: Provide basic identification and their role/involvement.
+    *   `list`: Provide basic identification and their role/involvement (companies, regulators, financial institutions, key executives, etc.).
-    *   `perspectives.statedPositions`: Focus *only* on the goals, viewpoints, or justifications explicitly stated or clearly implied by the entity *as reported in the articles*.
+    *   `perspectives.statedPositions`: Focus *only* on the market views, financial goals, or justifications explicitly stated or clearly implied by the entity *as reported in the articles*.
 Avoid listing conflicting claims here (that goes in `contradictions`).
-*   **`keySources`**: Analyze the provided news sources.
+*   **`keySources`**: Analyze the provided financial news sources.
-    *   `provided_articles_sources.reliabilityAssessment`: Assess the source's general reliability based on reputation, known biases (political, state affiliation, ideological), and fact-checking standards.
-Use terms like 'High Reliability', 'Moderate Reliability', 'Low Reliability', 'State-Affiliated/Propaganda Outlet'.
+    *   `provided_articles_sources.reliabilityAssessment`: Assess the source's general reliability based on reputation in financial reporting, known biases (political, institutional affiliation, ideological), and fact-checking standards.
+Use terms like 'High Reliability', 'Moderate Reliability', 'Low Reliability'.
 Be specific about the *type* of bias.
-    *   `provided_articles_sources.framing`: Describe the narrative angle or style used by the source (e.g., 'Emphasizes security threat', 'Focuses on human rights angle', 'Uses neutral language', 'Uses loaded/emotional language', 'Presents government narrative uncritically').
+    *   `provided_articles_sources.framing`: Describe the narrative angle or style used by the source (e.g., 'Emphasizes market risk', 'Focuses on regulatory angle', 'Uses neutral language', 'Uses loaded/emotional language', 'Presents corporate narrative uncritically').
     *   `contradictions`: Detail specific points of disagreement *between sources* or *between entities as reported by sources*.
-        *   `issue`: Clearly state what is being contested.
+        *   `issue`: Clearly state what financial information or market assessment is being contested.
         *   `conflictingClaims`: List the different versions, specifying the `source` reporting it, the `claim` itself, and optionally the `entityClaimed` if the source attributes the claim to a specific entity.
-Critically evaluate claims originating solely from low-reliability/propaganda sources.
-*   **`context`**: List essential background information *mentioned or clearly implied in the articles* needed to understand the story.
+*   **`context`**: List essential financial background information *mentioned or clearly implied in the articles* needed to understand the market story.
-*   **`informationGaps`**: Identify crucial pieces of information *missing* from the articles that would be needed for a complete understanding.
+*   **`informationGaps`**: Identify crucial pieces of financial information *missing* from the articles that would be needed for a complete market understanding.
-*   **`significance`**: Assess the overall importance of the reported events.
+*   **`significance`**: Assess the overall importance of the reported financial events.
     *   `assessment`: Use a qualitative term: 'Critical', 'High', 'Moderate', 'Low'.
-    *   `reasoning`: Explain *why* this story matters.
-Consider immediate impact, potential future developments, strategic implications, precedent setting, regional/global relevance.
+    *   `reasoning`: Explain *why* this market story matters.
+Consider immediate market impact, potential future market developments, sector/industry implications, precedent setting, and broader economic relevance.

 **Refined JSON Structure to Follow:**